 A drawing for boats will be held Saturday at the Skippers Meeting.
-Crews will rotate boats after Saturday racing as shown on the Boat Rotation sheet.
+Crews will rotate boats after each day of racing as shown on the Boat Rotation sheet.
 Lettered genoas and both spinnakers will rotate with each team.

 25. SAIL LIMITATIONS